allegro/turnilo/docs/swiv-0.9.x-migration.md

-# Migrating to Pivot 0.9.x
+# Migrating to Swiv 0.9.x

-There have been a number of changes in the Pivot 0.9.x release that might be breaking under certain circumstances.
+There have been a number of changes in the Swiv 0.9.x release that might be breaking under certain circumstances.

 ## 'clusters' in the config

-Pivot can now connect to multiple clusters.
+Swiv can now connect to multiple clusters.

 The cluster information used to live in the root of the config file.